-At the age of 18, teens become legal adults and will be expected to be more responsible for their care.
-This includes making medical decisions and signing consents to give permission for medical treatment.
-Permission is also needed for the care team to share an adult's personal health information with family or friends.
-Without the young adult giving permission, we will not be able to talk to family or friends about their health care.
+At the age of 18, teens become legal adults and will be expected to be more responsible of their care, including making medical decisions.
+This includes signing consent to give permission for medical treatment.
+Permission is also needed for the care team to share personal health information with family or friends.
+Without the young adult giving permission, we will not be able to talk with family or friends about their health care.
+Some young adults will not be able to make medical decisions or choices about their health care.
 We can help these patients and families learn about other options or legal tools for decision-making.

-Your Children's Health Care Team wants you and your family to be ready for this transition to adult care and is here to help.
+We are committed to helping you with your transition to adult care.
 Please contact us if you have any questions or concerns.